trizahn2002-source/Visited-Places/README.md

-# Visited-Places
-A beautiful and simple travel journal web application.
 # Visited-Places (Travel Tracker)

-A beautiful web application to track and document your travel adventures.
+A beautiful and simple travel journal web application to track and document your travel adventures.

 ## Features.